Health & Safety Industry 4.0 applications in mining: Part 1

 Improved training.
 It’s possible to monitor the impact of workforce training initiatives, identify what does and doesn’t work, as well as spot individuals who need further support in particular areas of their role via comparing the performance of employees both before and after training via the use of real-time monitoring and the aggregation of data from other sources, such as productivity and output measures.

-This blog is continued in part 2 here, where we explore the holistic operational analysis use cases of what an Industry 4.0 technology can achieve, the business objectives that can achieve as well as some of the added advantages that can come from the technology - do take a look now!
+This blog is continued in part 2 here, where we explore what the holistic operational analysis use cases of sustainability solutions built on Industry 4.0 technology can achieve, the business objectives, as well as some of the added advantages that can come from the technology - do take a look now!

 Want to know about industrial AI + IoT more broadly?